 The Group has various contingent liabilities arising from the ordinary conduct of business, including a case related to property restriction violation.
 The probable cost estimate for the resolution of the claim was determined in consultation with an external counsel based on the analysis of the potential results.
 The opinion of management and its legal counsel is that it will not have a material or adverse effect on the Group's financial position and results of operations in the eventual liability under these lawsuits or claims, if any.
 Accordingly, no provision for any liability has been made in the consolidated financial statements.
 Further, the Company has no off-balance sheet transactions, arrangements, or obligations in 2023.

-No known trends, events, uncertainties, or seasonalities are expected to affect the Company's continuing operations.
+No known trends, events, uncertainties, or seasonalities are expected to affect the Company's continuing operations apart from the impact of the ongoing COVID-19 pandemic.
 There are no material commitments for capital expenditures.